clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

     ...
     M_n : t_n_1, t_n_2, ...

+and returning a module of signature&nbsp;`S` with the abstract types:

+    S : t_1, t_2, ...

 we push all the abstract types in front, so that the type of the function representing the functor `F` in Coq is:

     F :